firhard/codingchallenge/README.md

 End-To-End testing that has been created is in spec/features.

+Unit testing that has been created is in spec/lib.

 ## To check input of the Database

 In order to check what is inside the database, please download [SQLite Browser](http://sqlitebrowser.org/)